 If you can, I’d recommend seeing your primary care doctor to get a diagnosis before you proceed.
 Plantar fasciitis can cause such intense pain that you might feel like you’ve broken a bone in your foot.
 You’ll want to rule this out for your own peace of mind.

 Many years ago when I suffered severe foot pain, I saw a doctor who sent me for a foot x-ray.
-Nothing was broken, so I was sent on my way with instructions to take Advil and stay off my foot.
+Nothing was broken, so I was sent on my way with instructions to take Advil and stay off my foot for awhile.

 Just a few years ago when I again sought medical advice for foot pain, with a new doctor, I had a totally different experience.
 The doctor examined my foot thoroughly, asked me some questions and diagnosed plantar fasciitis.